-Whether you have an extra pair of hands helping out with a project or a dedicated team, if you hire anyone – regardless of whether they're full-time, part-time or temporary – employers liability insurance is a legal requirement for businesses in the UK.
+Whether you have an extra pair of hands helping out with a project or a dedicated team, if you hire anyone – regardless of whether they're full-time, part-time or temporary – thenemployers' liability insurance is likely a legal requirement for your business.

 It's designed to cover your business from legal and compensation costs if an employee makes a claim against you due to injury.